 In addition to active engagement in classes, students are expected to participate in the Finance Society, complete an internship, and be proactive in their networking efforts.
 By fully immersing themselves in the finance program, students will find that they have the optimal BYU Marriott experience.

-- Complete any required supplemental training prior to entry into the major, including the accounting and statistics boot camps
+- Complete any required supplemental training prior to fall semester

 - Join and actively participate in the Finance Society

-- Consider attending one or more placement trips during the fall semester
+- Consider attending one or more NetTREKS during August or Fall semester

-- Secure a meaningful internship during the summer between junior and senior year
+- Secure a meaningful industry internship during the summer between junior and senior year

-- Report internship and placement data to the finance program office
+- Report internship and placement data on the BYU Marriott website